yagorezende/extremexp_accesscontrol/README.md

 make run
 ```
 The server will be running on http://localhost:5521.
-The Swagger documentation is available in the root page.
+The Swagger documentation is available on the root page.

----
 ## Development Progress
 #### Overall progress:
 ![](https://geps.dev/progress/42)